 | January 3, 2014 - Freddy Bruckstein (CS-Technion),

-David Donoho (Statistics-Stanford) and I have just been informed that we have
+David Donoho (Statistics-Stanford) have

 been selected the winners of the 2014 SIAG/Imaging Science Prize.
 The